-- ➤ The school day begins at 8.55am and all pupils are expected to be lined up ready in the playground at this time.
-Morning registration is at 9 am and it closes at 9.10am. - All lateness is recorded daily.
+- > The school doors open at 8.50am. - > They close at 9am. - Registration closes at 9.10am. - Any child arriving between 9am and 9.10am must enter via the main office and sign in using the late book and explain the reason for lateness.
+They will receive a late mark. - Any child arriving after 9.10am will receive an unauthorised absence. - > All lateness is recorded daily.
 This information will be required by the courts, should a prosecution for non-attendance or lateness be necessary. - Arrival after the close of registration will be marked as unauthorised absence and coded U in line with the Department of Education guidance.
 This mark shows them to be on site, but is legally recorded as an unauthorised absence unless there is a reason which school recognise is entirely unavoidable and the school have been notified in advance.

-- ➤ If a pupil is late due to a medical appointment, they will receive an authorised absence, coded M. Please be advised that, where possible, doctors and dentists appointments are to be made outside of school hours or during school holidays. - > Punctuality at school is vital so that pupils do not miss out on any input to their learning.
+Where a child is required to self-isolate, this is classed as an authorised absence. - ➤ If a pupil is late due to a medical appointment, they will receive an authorised absence, coded M. Please be advised that, where possible, doctors and dentists appointments are to be made outside of school hours or during school holidays. - Punctuality at school is vital so that pupils do not miss out on any input to their learning.